cheesedongjin/WheresMyAntipode/README.md

 ## Usage

 Open `index.html` in a modern web browser.
 Click anywhere on the globe to see the antipodal location along with its coordinates.

+The header includes a link to **Other Sites by Jdeseech**, which showcases additional sites.